Belarus–European Union border crisis: Human rights issues

 The legal status of migrants became more vulnerable after Belarus unilaterally withdrew from the readmission agreement with the EU, and up to 40% of migrants in Lithuanian camps belong to vulnerable groups.
 EU leaders have supported the Lithuanian government in its efforts.

 On 4 August 2021, Belarusian border guards claimed that they found an Iraqi man in serious condition in Benyakoni, near the border with Lithuania.
 The unidentified man allegedly "died in the arms of the [Lithuanian] border guards".
-Belarusian President Alexander Lukashenko ordered an investigation into his death.
+Belarusian dictator Alexander Lukashenko ordered an investigation into his death.
 The Lithuanian Interior Ministry dismissed the Belarusian reports that the Iraqi migrant had been found beaten to death after being turned away at the Lithuanian border, describing it as part of a hybrid war and disinformation being waged by Belarus.

 Human rights activists accused Polish authorities of denying adequate medical care, food and shelter to stranded migrants, which prompted the intervention of the European Court of Human Rights.
 On 25 August 2021, the court ordered Poland and Latvia to provide the migrants food, water, clothing, adequate medical care and temporary shelter, should the countries have such possibility.
 Belarusian authorities refused to accept the Polish humanitarian aid intended for migrants who got stuck on the Belarusian-Polish border at least twice, in August and October.

 A migrant from Yemen complained to reporters that Belarusian border guards beat up his companion and broke his leg.
 A group of Yazidis from Iraq made a similar complaint.
 They also reported food shortages and said they were cold, and some of them sick.
 Another migrant was reported to be thrown into a river by a Belarusian border guard.
 Belarusian border guards were also accused of robbing the migrants of their money, phones, documents and other things from their bags.
 One of the migrants claimed that he was forced by Belarusian border guards to pay US$100 to charge the phone.
 A Syrian migrant who managed to sneak into Poland but got caught there claimed that the Belarusian military threatened him not to return to Belarus, reportedly claiming that "if you come back, we will kill you".
 In November 2021, after Iraq launched rescue flights for its citizens, migrants on the Belarusian side of the border reported problems that hindered their return, such as an impossibility to leave the border zone among other problems.